Much of our understanding of architecture lies in our experience of it. To engage in the built environment we visit, use and occupy it.

 These works, with Samuel Harnett’s Ex Libris photographic series documenting the patina of student life in the months before the closure of three specialist libraries, point to the complex issues of how we value and sustain a spectrum of specialist knowledge.
 The image library also includes rare images of Canterbury architecture from the archives of Lesley and Peter Beaven, and George Lucking, which have been preserved and saved for future access by the care of local architects, their families and passionate supporters.

-This exhibition has been made possible with the support of Te Kāhui Whaihanga New Zealand Institute of Architects Canterbury Branch, Heritage New Zealand Pouhere Taonga, Common Architecture and Lesley Beaven.
+This exhibition has been made possible by support from The Warren Trust, Te Kāhui Whaihanga New Zealand Institute of Architects Canterbury Branch, Heritage New Zealand Pouhere Taonga, Common Architecture and Lesley Beaven.